 I will be their God,

+and they will be my people.
 This time the law will not be written on tablets of stone but inside their hearts.
-Ezekiel takes this up when he talks about God removing the heart of stone and replacing it with a heart of flesh.[49]
+Ezekiel takes this up when he talks about God removing the heart of stone and replacing it with a heart of flesh.
+The keeping of commandments will be replaced by an innate knowledge of the Lord.

 No longer will they teach their neighbour,